mrakgr/Trading-Journal/journal_2025.md

 What Sets SMB Capital’s Top Traders Apart (& What You Can Copy)

 Ok, this is nearly an hour long so I'll leave it for later.
 I clicked on it, but I didn't think it would be so long.

+11:45am.
+Let me start.
+I've decided yesterday that I am going to go with Quantower instead of Bookmap.
+Bookmap has only Nasdaq equities, and if there is another year like 2008 in the future I'll want the capability to trade NYSE stocks with footprint charts.